amanjhunjhunwala/amanjhunjhunwala.github.io/_pages/about.md

   - /about.html
 ---

-Hi, thank you for taking the time out and visiting my homepage !
+Hi!
+Thank you for taking the time out and visiting my homepage !

 I am a currently on co-op as a Deep Learning Intern (DLI) at Nvidia Robotics Research (Santa Clara, HQ)  from May - December 2018.